July 28, 2016

 I have removed all reference to “What You See Is What You Get (WYSIWYG)” from number 6 on my list of interface design principles.
 Some of my readers corrected me on the meaning of this phrase.
 The common definition relates not to a user interface but to the appearance of a document when outputted to a print or web page.

-When I mentioned WYSIWYG in “The Apple Goes Mushy, Part I,” I was relying on a quote from this old version of Apple's Human Interface Guidelines.
+When I mentioned WYSIWYG in this article, I was relying on a quote from this old version of Apple’s Human Interface Guidelines.
 This document contains a section called “WYSIWYG.”
 After a bit about the publishing definition, the guideline states: “People should be able to find all the available features in your application.
 Don’t hide features by failing to make commands available in a menu.
 Menus present lists of commands so that people can see their choices rather than try to remember command names.
 Avoid providing access to features only in toolbars or contextual menus.
 Because toolbars and contextual menus may be hidden, the commands they contain should always be available in menu bar menus as well.”
 I took that quote as another definition of “WYSIWYG,” but perhaps I should have chosen my terminology more wisely.